-School: SHSS Program: BA(H) Political Science, Sociology, Psychology, History Branch: Batch: 2018-2021
+School: SHSS Program: BA(H) Political Science, Sociology, Psychology, History Branch: Batch: 2019-2022

-Current Academic Year: 2018-2019
+Current Academic Year: 2019-2020 Semester: I

-Semester: I

-1 Course Code BSO101

 2 Course Title Introduction to Sociology

 3 Credits 6

 4 Contact Hours (L-T-P) 5-1-0

 Course Type Compulsory

 5 Course Objective To introduce the discipline to students from diverse trainings and capabilities.
 To introduce the students to a sociological way of thinking.
 To provide a foundation for the other more detailed and specialised courses in sociology

 6 Course Outcomes CO1:The student will be able to identify sociological concepts CO2: The student will be able to associate with sociological ways of thinking CO3: The student will be able to apply sociological theories.
 CO4: The student will be able to analyze the significance of studying social groups, social institutions, social change and social action.

-7 Course Description Introduction to Sociology aims to introduce students to the scientific study of society.
-As such, it closely examines human interactions and cultural phenomena and the effects of these on groups and individuals.
+7 Course Introduction to Sociology aims to introduce students to the science of society.
+As such, it closely examines human interactions a phenomena and the effects of these on groups and individuals.

-8 Outline syllabu 1 1S
+8 Outline syllab s

 Unit 1 Sociology as a discipline

 А History of Sociology: The two revolutions and the Enlightenment Era.

 В Thinking Sociologically